shanurwan/portfolio3/README.md

 #### 3. Graduate Job Trends Tracker : Real-Time Insights from SEEK's Marketplace (Power BI)
 ![Image](https://github.com/user-attachments/assets/9752aeb3-0b45-4a72-a242-a31ad72cd0a7)
-#### 4. Self-Updating Job Tracker with VBA – No Subscriptions, Just Smart Sheets
+#### 4. Self-Updating Job Tracker with VBA – No Subscriptions, Just Smart Sheets [(Click here to see full)](https://github.com/shanurwan/Excel-Job-Tracker/blob/main/README.md)
 ![Image](https://github.com/user-attachments/assets/d355b4f7-d835-495b-9d75-52547c5076f9)

 What started as a personal tool became a mini product.
 I created a smart job tracker that keeps tabs on every application, follow-up, and outcome using Excel and VBA automation.
 It highlights overdue updates, summarizes progress through a dynamic dashboard, and functions like a lightweight CRM for job hunting.
 This project shows how I bring automation and structure into real-world problems and reflects the same mindset I would apply to building user-focused tools at SEEK.